-The fireworks will climax a day filled with old-fashioned family activities, ranging from a pig scramble at the Woodside Junior Rodeo to a chili cook-off in Palo Alto.
-All the events listed below will be held on Wednesday, July Fourth, unless otherwise noted.
+There are still plenty of family activities, however, ranging from the Redwood City Fourth of July parade to a pig scramble at the Woodside Junior Rodeo.
+All the events listed below will be held on Sunday, July Fourth, unless otherwise noted.

 Menlo Park parade, festival

-The city of Menlo Park will sponsor its traditional community parade and festival with food, music and activities for all ages.
+The city of Menlo Park will sponsor a community parade and festival on Sunday, with food, music and activities for all ages.

 The parade will make its way down Santa Cruz Avenue, across El Camino Real, and end at Burgess Park.

 The carnival begins at noon and features games, crafts, bounce houses, a rock-climbing wall, face painting and laser tag.
 The band, Dave and The Diamonds, will perform.